Helping Seniors Live with Low Vision

 - Reduce glare by covering reflective surfaces when possible and making sure that the person is not seated facing the window, especially when reading or working at a task.
 Encourage her to wear tinted glasses and a visor when reading or working outside.

 Magnification is an essential tool for those with low vision, and magnifying devices range from the very simple to increasingly complex technology.
-Some of these include:

 - Large print books, checkbooks, calendars, calculators, remote control units, clocks and watches, appointment books, and playing cards.